cartografa/cartografa/README.md

 A developer (and illustrator 🎨) from Argentina.

 I’m currently finishing a Full Stack Web Development Bootcamp with Node.js while deepening my knowledge of React.
-I'm also progressing towards completing my Bachelor of Computer Science.
+I'm also progressing towards completing a Bachelor of Computer Science.

 My interests include animation, design, game development and reading ✨.